What Is Intermittent Fasting? The Ultimate Beginners Guide.

 There are some exemptions however around low – zero calorie beverages, such as black coffee, tea and so forth (with no added sugar or milk).
 Anything with too many calories will break your fast and negate many of the benefits you otherwise might receive if your stomach was resting.

 If you feel like giving intermittent fasting a go, then all power to you.
-It only makes it all the more important to eat healthy foods during your fasting window to maximise the nutrition that you are receiving while you allow yourself to eat.
-And would you know it that we happen to sell healthy nutritious meals...funny that.
+It only makes it all the more important to eat healthy foods outside of your fasting window to maximise the nutrition that you are receiving when you allow yourself to eat.